 4. Can you avoid a conviction by asserting self-defense?

 Sometimes, yes.
-Self-defense is a common legal defense that people raise to contest criminal charges involving attempted murder.
+Self-defense is a common defense to contest criminal charges involving attempted murder.

 - you reasonably believed that you were in imminent danger of physical harm,